 the by-laws shall, subject to their having been or being amended, added to or repealed under section 42 and to any order with respect to the order under subsection (1) made by a superior court, have force and effect on and from the date the order is so recorded to the same extent as they would have had if the resolution had not been passed.

-[Section 100 amended by No. 55 of 2004 s.
+[Section 100 amended: No. 55 of 2004 s.
 1156(1) and (3).]

 101. Order varying amount of insurance to be provided